Emergency Eye Care

 - Changes in eye appearance

-It can be tempting to sleep it off or wait before seeking medical attention, but it’s crucial to visit a medical professional after experiencing an injury or blunt trauma.
-If you experience any symptoms, no matter how minor, you should consult a medical professional or book an appointment with your eye doctor.
+It can be tempting to sleep it off or wait before seeking medical attention, but it’s important to visit a medical professional after experiencing an injury or blunt trauma, no matter how minor.

 Contact emergency care immediately or call us to book an emergency appointment if you experience any of the following eye emergency symptoms: